solinor/solinor-invoice-checking/README.md

 **Forcing resync:** To improve performance, hour entry checksums are stored in a separate table, `invoices.HourEntryChecksum`.
 If you need to force updating the data, delete contents of this table.
 For resyncing, use `python manage.py queue_update --automatic-split --force --start-date YYYY-MM-DD --end-date YYYY-MM-DD`.

+## Data cleanup

+Following data accumulates and should be cleaned up periodically:

+- `invoices.Event` - `python manage.py cleanup --type event`
+- `invoices.DataUpdate` - `python manage.py cleanup --type dataupdate`
+- Django sessions - `python manage.py clearsessions`

+## Data versioning

+This project uses django-reversion for versioning some of the models - see `@reversion.register()` decorators.

+Be careful when adding reversions - some models, such as `invoices.HourEntry` see a lot of churn.
+When updating hour entries, all old entries are deleted, and same entries are recreated (to sync possible changes).

 ### Code checks

 Install `pycodestyle`, `pylint` and `isort`.
 Exact versions can be checked from `.travis.yml`